Timber Types Explained

 Using varnish on this wood will create a beautiful contemporary finish, though it can also be painted, stained or polished.

 KD Hardwood is grown and harvested in Australia under government regulations, meaning that KD Hardwood is sustainably sourced.

 It is exceptionally robust and durable and not subject to warping or twisting – making it a great choice for any project where longevity is a priority.

 Still Need Help?

-All three of these timber species are featured in the Canterbury Timber Windows and Doors' range of products, So you can get any Canterbury Window or Door made with these three timber species.
-If you're still stuck on which one to choose, our sales staff can answer any questions you have so you can work out which is the best timber species for you.
+All three of these timber species are featured in the Canterbury Timber Windows and Doors' range of products, so you can visit any Southern Star Group showroom and our sales staff can talk you through which is the best timber species for you.